grafana/agent/docs/sources/flow/reference/cli/run.md

 The first node that is used to bootstrap a new cluster (also known as the "seed node") can either omit the flags that specify peers to join or can try to connect to itself.

+The `--cluster.name` can be use to prevent two clusters from accidentally merging.
+When `--cluster.name` is set, nodes will be prevented from joining that cluster if they do not have the same value for `--cluster.name`.

 ### Clustering states